agrichick45/EDF/OneRiverReadMe.md

 - 9 Small Metro: 3 States (KY, LA, MO)
 - 24 Micropolitan: 6 States
 - 183 Non Core Metro: 11 States (Not Ohio)

+### Diabetes Mellitus Deaths

+Deaths from Diabetes were calculated over the five year span of 2015-2019 from the CDC Wonder Data.
+Like the Deaths from Despair Data, there are several counties with less than 10 deaths.

+There are 43 Counties with missing Diabetes data:
+- 2 Large Fringe Metro: Both in Indiana - 6 Micropolitan: Arkansas,
+Kentucky, and Illinois - 35 Non Core Metro: 7 States

+### Firearm Fatalities

+The same five year span was used to calculate all firearm fatalities from the CDC Wonder Data.